adarshdch/karma-jasmine-example/README.md

-# karma-jasmine-example
+# karma-jasmine-phantomjs-example

-Example Usage of Karma with Jasmine
+Example Usage of Karma with Jasmine, PhantomJs

 *Run below command from the project directory to run the tests*